informeai/drip/README.md

 ### Digest
 Process of reading files and extracting bytes and their locations, with subsequent recording of information in .json files.
 ### Record
-Process of reading .drip files and subsequent reconstruction of the file / document.
+Process of reading .json files and subsequent reconstruction of the file / document.